 Mixing insight and opinion with unscripted wit, Jian shifts seamlessly from editorial essays to moderating debates on the air.
 He has interviewed an array of prominent international figures from prime ministers to sports stars and cultural icons.
 His feature interview subjects on Q have included Woody Allen, Van Morrison, Salman Rushdie, Barbara Walters,

 Tom Waits, William Shatner, Jay-Z, Al Gore, Margaret Atwood and-in a television world-exclusive-Leonard Cohen.

 Jian has presented a number of television documentaries, including The End, Screw the Vote, and Philanthropy Inc., and spent three years as the host of the Gemini Award-winning CBC TV program, Play.
 He has appeared as a contributor or guest on programs ranging from CNN Today and The National, to Late Night with Conan O'Brien.

 As a writer and interviewer, Jian has been published in The Washington Post, The Guardian, The Globe and Mail, The Toronto Star, The National Post, El Mundo and The International Herald Tribune.

 As a singer, songwriter, and musician, Jian was a member of multi-platinum selling folk-rock group, Moxy Früvous.
 He toured internationally during the 1990s and shared stages with a variety of artists including Bob Dylan, Ani Difranco and Elvis Costello.
-Jian continues to write and produce music through his company, Jian Ghomeshi Productions, and has managed the international career of Juno-winning electrorock performer, LIGHTS since 2001.
+Jian continues to write and produce music through his company, Wonderboy Entertainment, and has managed the international career of Juno-winning electropop performer, LIGHTS since 2001.